microsoft/fluentui/packages/office-ui-fabric-react/src/components/Announced/docs/AnnouncedOverview.md

 The Announced component currently has the following 4 documented use cases:

-1. [Quick Actions](#examples/announced/quickactions): Small operations like editing text, or deletion that are short enough that they do not require a status during progress.
+1. [Quick Actions](#examples/announced/quickactions): Operations such as editing text or deletion that are short enough that they do not require a status during progress.

 2. [Search Results](#examples/announced/searchresults): Appearance of search like results such as in contact fields, or search boxes.